The Renters' Rights Act 2025

 Mandatory Property Portal Registration

-All landlords must register themselves and their rental properties on the new government-backed Privately Rented Sector Database (Property Portal).
-Letting a property without being registered is a criminal offence.
-The portal enables transparency for tenants and enforcement for local authorities.
+When the database opens (Phase 2 — expected late 2026), every landlord will need to register themselves and their rental properties on the new government-backed Privately Rented Sector Database (Property Portal).
+Letting a property without being registered will be a criminal offence.

 Landlords